Definition of Equity Investment

 - Performance risk: If any particular stock is not performing well or up to the mark, the investors will have to bear the losses.
 This is called performance risk.

 - Liquidity risk: The share or stock can be sold anytime at a fair price.
-But this also leads to a situation where due to lack of liquidity investors sell the shares at a lower price than the market price, which leads to the loss of money.
+But this also leads to a situation where due to lack of liquidity, investors sell the shares at a lower price than the market price, which leads to the loss of money.

 - Investors also get opportunities from the company within which they have invested to increase the number of their shares in the form of right or bonus issues.

-- Dividend on equity investment is not fixed, sometimes investors get nothing when the company is not performing well or making a loss.
+- Dividend on equity investment is not fixed; sometimes, investors get nothing when the company is not performing well or making a loss.

 - Equity investment carries a high risk and is not good for risk-averse investors.

 This is a guide to Equity Investment.
-Here we also discuss the definition and types of equity investment along with benefits and disadvantages.
+Here we discuss the definition and types of equity investment along with its benefits and disadvantages.
 You may also have a look at the following articles to learn more –